jfo/weblog/content/post/how-zig-do.md

 it, but it _is_ [turing
 complete](https://en.wikipedia.org/wiki/Turing_completeness), which means you can use it to [write anything](/fizzbuzz-in-brainfuck-part-one/).

+I've [committed this code here](https://github.com/jfo/zigf) if you want to see the finished product or dig into earlier commits.

 Zig is a compiled language.
 When you compile a program, the resulting binary (if you are building an executable binary, as opposed to a library) needs a